How Fintechs Can Scale Engineering Cheaply and Sustainably in 2026

 Share this article

-You are dealing with finance, regulation, compliance, reputational risk, and a regulator or two watching your every move.
+You’re dealing with finance, regulation, compliance, reputational risk, and regulators watching your every move.
 The conditions are strict, the expectations are high, and customers rarely forgive mistakes that touch money.

-Let’s look at how fintechs can scale engineering cheaply and sustainably, so you can do the same.
+Let’s take a deeper look at how fintechs can scale engineering cheaply and sustainably, so you can do the same.

 The fintech scaling constraint is made up of two parts; growth pressure and engineering constraints.